 The following example walks you through how to use extractors to extract request header values by using regular expressions.
 The captured header values are then added to the response body by using the mergeExtractorsToBody setting.
 You can use the extractors to also indicate where you want to place the request header values in the body.

-1. Create a VirtualHostOption resource with your transformation rules.
+Create a RouteOption or VirtualHostOption resource with your transformation rules.
 In the following example, you extract the root and nested request headers and add them to the response body by using the mergeExtractorsToBody setting.
 The dot notation that you use for the extractor names determines the placement of the header in the body.
 For example, if no dot notation is used, such as in root, the header is added to the body’s root level.
 If dot notation is used, such as in payload.nested, the extractor is added under the payload.nested field.

 kubectl apply -n gloo-system -f- <<EOF